gaverhae/blog/blog/content/md/posts/2021-12-19-tyska-nix-shell.md

 The other question that this should raise is how do you know what hash to install in the first place.
 The answer to that is that Nix works with a repository of Nix "recipes" called [nixpkgs], which is a GitHub repo that contains "derivations" for many, many, many programs.
-The way you decide on what to install is that you tell Nix to use a specific commit from that repo as your "package definition", and when things work out as intended all of the packages defined in a single commit there work with each other.
+The way you find out specific hashes is that you tell Nix to use a specific commit from that repo as your "packages definitions", and from then on you only need to specify the package name (and sometimes some options) and Nix will figure out the appropriate hash itself.

-So instead of having to manually specify a version for each tool you want available, you specify a nixpkgs revision once, and then just refer to each tool by its package name.

 ### How it works in practice

 #### Installing Nix

 First, you need to [have Nix installed][install].
-This is a one-time action, and on macOS you'll need `sudo` access to do it (you can do a "single-user" install on Linux without giving `sudo` access to the install script if you manually create a writeable `/nix` before running the install script).
+This is a one-time action, and on macOS you'll need `sudo` access to do it.
+(You can do a "single-user" install on Linux without giving `sudo` access to the install script if you manually create a writeable `/nix` before running the install script).